How to Go Vegan | Step 1 Go Meat Free

 The easiest way to give up meat is to list all of your family’s favourite meals, and then replace the meat in each of them.
 That way you aren’t having to learn whole new recipes and flavours, on top of how to cook meat free substitutes.
 Unfortunately this won’t work for all recipes, but you should be able to come up with at least 10 vegan options to start with.

-Meat Free Substitutions
+Substitutions to Go Meat Free

 Let’s start with chicken as it’s definitely the most popular meat, especially with kids.